fahim-kamal/AudioGPT/readme.md

 ### Quickstart:

 Before you begin, configure your API keys for OpenAI and AssemblyAI in a .env file.
 API.py expects the OpenAI key to be called OPEN_AI_API_KEY and AssemblyAI's API key is configured through their CLI.
 AudioGPT requires the use of OpenAI's API for chat completion and AssemblyAI for voice transcription.
+Be sure to change the audio output device in recording.py to one avaiable on the RaspberryPi.

 ### Start up the server on a VM/local machine that is on the same wifi network as the RPi: